tobymao/sqlglot/README.md

 There are queries that require additional information to be accurately transpiled, such as the schemas of the tables referenced in them.
 This is because certain transformations are type-sensitive, meaning that type inference is needed in order to understand their semantics.
 Even though the `qualify` and `annotate_types` optimizer [rules](https://github.com/tobymao/sqlglot/tree/main/sqlglot/optimizer) can help with this, they are not used by default because they add significant overhead and complexity.

 Transpilation is generally a hard problem, so SQLGlot employs an "incremental" approach to solving it.
-This means that there may be dialect pairs that currently lack support for some inputs, but this is expected to improve over time; we highly appreciate well-documented and tested issues or PRs - feel free to [reach out](#get-in-touch) if you need guidance!
+This means that there may be dialect pairs that currently lack support for some inputs, but this is expected to improve over time.
+We highly appreciate well-documented and tested issues or PRs, so feel free to [reach out](#get-in-touch) if you need guidance!

 ### Build and Modify SQL